wballard/starphleet/index.md

 ```

 Which will serve exactly one service at `/`.
 The path structure of the
-headquarters create the virtual HTTP patch structure of your services,
+headquarters creates the virtual HTTP path structure of your services.

-specifically to let you have a set of services, implemented in different
+The idea here is to let you have a large number of small services, all
+easily autodeployed.
+These can be implemented in different
+technologies

-technologies, to be federated together behind on domain name.
+The services are federated together behind one domain name.
 This is
 particularly useful for single page applications making use of a set of
 small, sharp back end services.

-As an example, imagine an application that has a front end, and two back
+As an example, imagine an application that has a front end, and three back
-end web services `workflow` and `users`.
+end web services: `/`, `/workflow`, and `/users`.

 ```
 .
 ..
 orders
 workflow/
-  .
-  ..
   orders
 users/
-  .
-  ..
   orders
 ```

+## WebSockets
+Services can expose WebSockets as well as HTTP.
+Note: due to how
+[socket.io](http://socket.io) client libraries work, it is only usable
+mounted at `/`.
+Short explanation is that connection string it uses,
+which it looks like an URL, just plain isn't -- it picks out the host
+name and uses the *path* part as a namespace inside its messages rather
+than as an actual HTTP path.

 ## Orders
 An `orders` file is simply a shell script run in the context of